Privacy Policy

 The Privacy Act 1988 (Cth) applies in respect of the Federal Court of Australia (the Federal Court) only in relation to an act done or a practice engaged in relation to the management and administration of the Federal Court’s registry and office resources.
 Documents, records and other material relating to court proceedings are exempt from the Privacy Act and dealt with, as required, by the Federal Court of Australia Act 1976 (Cth) (Federal Court Act) and the rules made by the Judges of the Court.

 Staff of the Federal Court provide operational and administrative support to the Federal Circuit and Family Court of Australia (Federal Circuit and Family Court) in general federal law (but not family law) matters nationally under a statutory arrangement and a memorandum of understanding.
 Federal Court staff in Queensland, the Northern Territory, South Australia, and Western Australia also provide operational and administrative support to the High Court of Australia (High Court) under a long standing arrangement.
-Court proceedings in the High Court and the Federal Circuit and Family Court, are also exempt from the Privacy Act and are dealt with, as required, by the Judiciary Act 1903 (Judiciary Act), High Court of Australia Act 1979 (High Court Act) and the Federal Circuit and Family Court of Australia Act 2021 (Federal Circuit and Family Court Act), as appropriate, and the rules made by the Judges of the High Court and the Federal Circuit and Family Court respectively.
+Court proceedings in the High Court and the Federal Circuit and Family Court, are also exempt from the Privacy Act and are dealt with, as required, by the Judiciary Act 1903 (Cth) (Judiciary Act), High Court of Australia Act 1979 (Cth) (High Court Act) and the Federal Circuit and Family Court of Australia Act 2021 (Cth) (Federal Circuit and Family Court Act), as appropriate, and the rules made by the Judges of the High Court and the Federal Circuit and Family Court respectively.

 In addition, staff of the Federal Court provide operational and administrative support nationally for the National Native Title Tribunal (NNTT) and the Native Title Registrar (NT Registrar) as well as the Australian Competition Tribunal, Copyright Tribunal of Australia and the Defence Force Discipline Appeal Tribunal (the Tribunals).
 Each of the NNTT, NT Registrar and the Tribunals operates under its own legislative framework but is subject to the Privacy Act.
-Staff of the Federal Court in Tasmania also provide operational and administrative support for the Administrative Appeals Tribunal (AAT).
-The AAT operates under its own legislative framework but is subject to the Privacy Act.
+Staff of the Federal Court in Tasmania also provide operational and administrative support for the Administrative Review Tribunal (ART).
+The ART operates under its own legislative framework but is subject to the Privacy Act.

 The corporate functions of the Federal Circuit and Family Court were merged with the Federal Court to form a single administrative body with a single appropriation from 1 July 2016.
 Nevertheless, the Federal Court, the Federal Circuit and Family Court, the NNTT and NT Registrar are all separate prescribed authorities for the purposes of the Privacy Act.
 The Federal Circuit and Family Court have established their own Privacy Policy.
 This policy covers the Federal Court, NNTT, NT Registrar, Australian Competition Tribunal, Copyright Tribunal of Australia and the Defence Force Discipline Appeal Tribunal.